 - Acne cysts are treated with steroid injections.

 - Photodynamic Therapy is a light-based treatment to clear active acne.
 Treatments shrink the oil glands.
-It is very effective to treat severe cases and cystic acne.
+It is very effective to treat severe acne that does not respond to medications.
 Treatments can control acne formation and prevent scarring.